fluffy/ircexp/README.md

 Setup server with commands along lines of stuff in setupServer.sh file

-Copy your certificate and key to server is using TLS
+Copy your certificate and key to server if using TLS.
+Save them in /etc/nginx/ssl/example.com.chained.crt and /etc/nginx/ssl/example.com.key with the example.com changed to your domain name.

 Set up your DNS to point to the server

 Set up your linkedIn application with correct URLs

-Set up your secret.json with username and hostname of production server in prod section
+Set up your secret.json on dev machine with username and hostname of production server in prod section

+Set up your secret.json file on host machine

+Copy the serv/ircexp.conf to /etc/init/ircexp.conf on hostmachine and do:
+ "sudo start ircexp; service nginx restart "

-"grunt deploy" to push a new version to prod server
+"grunt deploy" to push a new version to production server

-On the production server run commands from deploy.sh